 - 4.22 The Licensing Act 2003 enables certain organised events for fewer than 500 people to take place following notification to the licensing authority, the Police and Environmental Health. - 4.23 Guidance on giving Notice can be found in the Home Office Fact Sheet. www.gov.uk/government/publications/temporary-events-notices-factsheet. - 4.24 Although the statutory legal minimum time required for the notification of a temporary event to the licensing authority, Police and Environmental Health is ten working days, or five working days for a late temporary event, it is essential that proper consideration of the proposed event is given.
-Statutory guidance allows the licensing authority to publicise its preferred timescale for notification. - 4.25 The licensing authority will encourage bona fide community events.
-Giving TENs for existing licensed premises will not be encouraged where the proposal is simply to regularly extend the existing hours of operation. - 4.26 The licensing authority expects those who have given notice of a temporary event to have identified any particular issues having regard to their type of premises and/or activities, and to have in place written policies for addressing issues such as drunkenness, crime/disorder and drugs on their premises and for ensuring staff are trained on these policies.
+Statutory guidance allows the licensing authority to publicise its preferred timescale for notification. - 4.25 Late temporary event notices must be received with five clear working days' notice.
+A Notice received on a Monday morning would already be too late for an event the following Saturday. - 4.26 The licensing authority will encourage bona fide community events.
+Giving TENs for existing licensed premises will not be encouraged where the proposal is simply to regularly extend the existing hours of operation. - 4.27 The licensing authority expects those who have given notice of a temporary event to have identified any particular issues having regard to their type of premises and/or activities, and to have in place written policies for addressing issues such as drunkenness, crime/disorder and drugs on their premises and for ensuring staff are trained on these policies.